3F/web.vsSBE/_doc/Features/Math.md

 ### Difference between quotes.
 Exponential notation problem.

-All data inside double quotes `".."` will be evaluated manually (standard move upward from deepest).
+All data inside double quotes `".."` will be evaluated manually (standard moving: upward from deepest).
 All data inside single quotes `'..'` is not processed and will be entirely sent into engine for single final evaluation.

 What it means, for example: